Amplus2/Adscript/README.md

 | `[1 2]`  | Heterogenous | Vector/Growable array |
 | `#[1 2]` | Homogenous   | Vector/Growable array |

-If you want to use a heterogenous singly-linked list as a literal, you will have to _quote_ it: `'(1 2 3)`

 Maps are to be defined.

 ### Function calls